brianhenrydev/Parley-chat-app/README.md

 * Users can send and receive messages within channels, complete with timestamps for context.
 * The application supports multiple users in each channel, fostering collaboration and interaction among like-minded individuals.

-# How was the application developed?
-##Built with:
+## This app was built with:
     - Frontend: JavaScript/React
     - Backend: json-server
+    - chatbot api: ollama with the llama3 model

 ### Technologies Used
 ![HTML5](https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white)